aaker/netsapiens-loadgenerator/README.md

 ## Disclaimer

 This application is unsupported by netsapiens/crexendo and is designed for a sample application, test tool and learning use case.
-Any support or advancement would be a community effort only with no warranties or SLAs.
+Any support or advancement would be a community effort only with no warranties or SLAs provided by the original contributor or netsapiens.
 These are also real calls that will be tracked against any license or session limits.

 ## Usage
 You should run 1 server per target SiPbx servers.
 Can be run anywhere that can access SiPbx SIP enpoint and Api.
 Note there is network usage so beware of hidden costs there if using a provider charging for network.